sophiamyang/sophiamyang.github.io/_sources/DS/dataaccess/bigquery/bigquery.md

 ![](1.png)

 It is often useful to parameterize our queries.
-SQLAlchemy provides a built in function `text()` that accepts query as input and supports [paramerizations](https://docs.sqlalchemy.org/en/14/core/tutorial.html#specifying-bound-parameter-behaviors).
+SQLAlchemy provides a built-in function `text()` that accepts query as input and supports [parameterizations](https://docs.sqlalchemy.org/en/14/core/tutorial.html#specifying-bound-parameter-behaviors).
 Alternatively, you can write the parameters as f-strings in the query.

 ## Python Client for Google BigQuery
 The second approach is to use the official [Python Client for BigQuery](https://googleapis.dev/python/bigquery/latest/index.html).
-If you are running it locally and you are authenticated, you don’t need to define the credentials, and `client = bigquery.Client()` will just work.
+If you are running it locally and authenticated, you don’t need to define the credentials, and `client = bigquery.Client()` will just work.

 ![](2.png)